derekfountain/pico-pio-connect/README.md

 just loops around the single byte primitives, but it also deals with unexpected start up noise, flow control and introduces the idea of the recepient acknowledging every byte transmitted.

+## Example 4

+This example sends buffers of data across the link much like example 3, only the buffers are bigger, the ACK is a 2 bit pattern as opposed to an echo of the byte received, and the code is better commented.

 ---